 717-246-3333

-As of March 2025 we are closed for in-store browsing.
+As of May 2025 we are closed for in-store browsing.

 We are doing our curb-side and back yard customer service and can show any number of items to you if you call us from our back parking lot.
 We’ve got tables set up out back and can bring things right to you car.
 It’s sort of fun, actually.
 We are eager to serve and grateful for your patience.
 We are very happy to help, so if you are in the area, do stop by.
-We love to see friends and customers.
+We love to see old friends and new customers.